treezy254/personal/content/jobs/Scout2018/index.md

 url: 'https://golden-savana.netlify.app/'
 ---

+- Collaborated with a small team of student designers to spearhead a new brand and design system for a learning institution.
+- Worked closely with designers and management team to develop, document, and manage the conference’s marketing website using Jekyll, Sass, and JavaScript
 - Understanding user needs through strategic planning.
 - Uncovering the implicit atitudes, behaviours and motivations that drive people's choices and desires.
 - Formulating insights into a realistic and reliable representation of the consumer.